Central Missouri Mules basketball: The beginning: 1905–1912

-In 1905, the team's first year, Joe Ferguson was named the head coach and only played on game – Co.
+In 1905, the team's first year, Joe Ferguson was named the head coach and only played one game – Co.
 F Independence.
 In 1906, the team's first full season, Ferguson led the Normals (as they were known until 1919) to a 7–8 record.
 In the 1907–08 season, the team's losing record switched and finished with a 7–2 record with Guy Lowman as the coach.
 In 1908, A.A.
 Mason took over the team for seasons leaving with a record of 16–10.
 Frank Winters then took over for the next two seasons as head coach, finishing in 1912 with a record of 9–11.

 A new era: first 30 years of the MIAA (1912–1946)

 1912 began a new era for the Normals basketball team: the team became a founding member of the Missouri Intercollegiate Athletic Association, and Forrest C. "Phog" Allen took the reins as head coach.
-In his first two seasons as head coach, Allen lead the team to back-to-back MIAA Championships, combining an overall record of 26–11 and 15–1 MIAA record.
+In his first two seasons as head coach, Allen lead the team to back-to-back MIAA championships, combining an overall record of 26–11 and 15–1 MIAA record.
 The next five seasons, Allen lead the Normals to a record of 58–20 and leaving in 1919 to return to his alma mater, The University of Kansas.

 After Allen left for KU, Willard N. Greim took over as coach for the next four seasons.
 During Greim's tenure, the Mules went 70–21 winning one conference championship in 1920–21.
 During the 1923 season, Greim coached the first two games, but then Tad C. Reid would coach the remainder of the season, as well as the next 14 seasons.
-During Reid's 15 seasons, the Mules won four MIAA championships and two National Association of Intercollegiate Basketball (NAIB) National Championships.
-In both 1937 and 1938, Central Missouri won back-to-back NAIB National Championships.
+During Reid's 15 seasons, the Mules won four MIAA championships and two National Association of Intercollegiate Basketball (NAIB) National championships.
+In both 1937 and 1938, Central Missouri won back-to-back NAIB National championships.
 In the 1937 Championship Game, the NAIB's first-ever tournament, Central Missouri took a 35–24 victory over Morningside College, and in 1938, the Mules defeated Roanoke College 45–30 to win their second straight national championship.
 Following the two back-to-back national championship seasons, Tom Scott led the Mules to an 87–35 record, winning the MIAA Championship for the next five seasons.
 Clarence Whiteman replaced Scott for one season, and Robert White followed for two more seasons.
 Scott returned for the 1945–46 season.